The Installation Procedure

 The following actions are performed during a typical installation:

-1. Creating a Floor Plan
+1. Drawing a Floor Plan

 We draw or ask for a floor plan of the building.
 Some of our key data of what we be added onto the floor plan to give you a better understanding of the situation.

-4. Wall Core Moisture Measurements
+4. Wall Core Dampness Measurements

 The moisture content of the walls is closely monitored throughout the dehydration process using the gravimetric method, which is the most accurate measurement method.